 1. Reach Rate by brand size

 It turns out, in some cases, that size does matter.
-There are clear differences in Reach Rate between brands with a large following (over 500K) and those with a smaller following (under 10K).
+There’s clear differences in Reach Rate between brands with a large following (over 500K) and those with a smaller following (under 10K).
 Brands with larger followings should expect a lower Reach Rate than brands with small followings.